-My grandma Julia used to make this sauce in a molcajete (mortar).
-She will fry all ingredients in an enamel saucepan, over the home open fire .
+My grandma Julia used to make this Mexican chili oil in a molcajete (mortar).
+She will fry all ingredients in an enamel saucepan in the fogón (corner-set fireplace).
 Then she will pestle everything slowly, until a thick and extremely spicy sauce come out.

 Even though it can recall a lot of salsa macha, true is there are some differences between that sauce and this mexican chili oil.

-Salsa macha is made using chile morita or chipotle, since those two are pretty common in the state where salsa macha is from.
-Also, the recipe uses peanuts, which I didn’t add to my recipe.
+Salsa macha is made using chile morita or chipotle, since those two are pretty common in the State where salsa macha is from.
+Also, the recipe uses peanuts, which I didn’t add to this recipe.

-Because of that and because I like to respect my own traditions, I didn’t call this recipe as salsa macha.
-I promise I’ll post a recipe for that sauce; but for now, I’ll just leave you this family recipe as my grandma used to make it.
+Because of that and because I like to respect my own traditions, I didn’t call this recipe after the famous salsa.
+I promise I’ll post a recipe for that salsa; but for now, I’ll just leave you this family recipe as my grandma used to make it.

-So, in case you want to make this sauce and you can’t find chile de árbol.
+So, in case you want to make Mexican chili oil and you can’t find chile de árbol.
 Here are a few options:

 - Dried serrano.